skywardmc/drill/README.md

 Additive and Drill utilize a variety of optimization mods that are designed to work seamlessly together.
 Some of these mods config files have been adjusted to provide improved performance beyond their standard settings, and this has proven to be effective.
 To replicate the features of OptiFine, Additive and Drill use mods such as LambDynamicLights, LambdaBetterGrass, Zoomify, Iris, CIT resewn, and many others.

-## 🐛 Reporting Issues
+# 🐛 How to Report Issues

 Experiencing bugs, crashes, or other issues?
 Feel free to open an issue on the [issue tracker](https://github.com/skywardmc/drill/issues).
 Sometimes this may be an issue with Additive/Adrenaline and not Drill itself, so I will move the issue accordingly if needed.

-## ❓ Frequently Asked Questions
+# ❓ Frequently Asked Questions

-For a few frequently asked questions, please visit the [Additive wiki](https://github.com/intergrav/Additive/wiki).
-It also has a few other helpful resources that I suggest you read, such as troubleshooting info and more :)
+For a few frequently asked questions, along with tons of other information, consider visiting the [wiki](https://github.com/intergrav/Additive/wiki).
+It has a few other helpful resources that I suggest you read, such as troubleshooting info and more.
+This wiki is often updated with new information.

-## 🍉 Sponsor
+# 🍉 Sponsor
 Need a fast, reliable Minecraft server?
-Use the code `devin` for 25% off your first month of any server from Bisect Hosting, supporting him in the process.
+Feel free to use the code `devin` for 25% off your first month of any server from Bisect Hosting, supporting him in the process.
 Click this banner for more information.
-You can also setup the server-side performance pack called [Adrenaserver](https://modrinth.com/modpack/adrenaserver) to improve your server's optimization while still allowing vanilla clients to join.
+You can also setup his server-side performance pack called [Adrenaserver](https://modrinth.com/modpack/adrenaserver) to improve your server's optimization while still allowing vanilla clients to join.

 [![Bisect Hosting Image](https://www.bisecthosting.com/partners/custom-banners/444cf491-d49c-4b9a-8b2d-250593122b7e.webp)](https://www.bisecthosting.com/devin)

-> *This description was copied from the [Modrinth page](https://modrinth.com/modpack/drill).
-It may not be formatted correctly.*
+> *Drill's description is heavily inspired by [Sodium](https://modrinth.com/mod/sodium)'s description and also includes some information from them.
+Description last updated: March 25, 2024*